Suspicion of amyloidosis

-Suspicion of amyloidosis can occur in many ways.
+Many factors can lead to suspicion of amyloidosis.
 If, for example, someone belongs to a family with a history of hereditary amyloidosis, then minor symptoms may lead to a suspicion of amyloidosis.
-If someone is known to have a long-term inflammatory illness such as rheumatoid arthritis, then it is a good idea to regularly check the urine for the presence of proteins and to monitor renal function.
+If someone is known to have a long-term inflammatory illness such as rheumatoid arthritis, then it is a good idea to check the urine regularly for the presence of proteins and to monitor renal function.
 Suspicion of amyloidosis can also arise due to medically unexplained symptoms such as enlargement of the tongue, liver or spleen, a neuropathy in both legs, serious loss of protein via the kidneys or kidney failure, serious diarrhea, or heart failure with greatly thickened heart walls.
-The suspicion is greater if combinations of the above unexplained symptoms arise.
+The suspicion is greater if combinations of the above unexplained symptoms develop.

 Suspicion alone is not enough.
-The presence of amyloid should be unequivocally established in a tissue sample, known as a biopsy.
+The presence of amyloid should be unequivocally confirmed in a tissue sample, known as a biopsy.

 The result of such a biopsy is often the first indicator of amyloidosis.
 Due to the relative rarity of the condition, the very different ways in which it can present itself, and the insidious and very gradual onset of symptoms, in many cases the disease is only detected at a late stage where serious damage has already been caused to one or more organs.

 Further assessment in brief